veltalldev/portfolio/content/professional/problem-solving/curried-function.md

 ### The Self-Returning Pattern

 Instead of manually nesting these nearly identical functions, what if we had a single function that just kept returning itself?
+It would go through the same routine, and its contribution would vary because the input would change each time.
 Let's try that approach:

 ```javascript
 function curriedSum(first) {